MicrosoftDocs/customer-insights/ci-docs/data/faqs-segment-creation.md

 ## What operational factors and settings allow for effective and responsible use of the feature?

 Copilot doesn't share data across environments.
-Opt-in consent to is provided through the Settings page and managed by admins of Customer Insights - Data.
+Opt-in consent is provided through the Settings page and managed by admins of Customer Insights - Data.
 Admins can revoke consent at any time and turn the feature off.

 ## See also